edwinsteele/wordspeak.org/posts/farewell-wireless-broadband.rst

 Setup notes
 ^^^^^^^^^^^

-Using the built-in diagnositic software, I found that my base station was either 1.3km or 4.7km distant (it changed between the two).
+Using the built-in diagnostic software, I found that my base station was either 1.3km or 4.7km distant (it changed between the two).
 Most of the time it was connected to a base station at Silverwater.
 My signal strength was -83db +/- 3.
 I wish I'd noted the quality.
 I spent the best part of an hour